Shi Le: As commander of a roving army

-In summer 311, several major Han Zhao generals, including Shi, Huyan Yan, Liu Yao, and Wang Mi, converged on the Jin capital Luoyang, which had been left defenseless by Sima Yue.
-Without major resistance, the capital fell, and Emperor Huai of Jin was captured and later executed.
-Later that year, Shi captured the powerful Jin general Gou Xi and assassinated fellow Han Zhao general Wang, merging their forces with his own.
+In July 311, several major Han generals, including Shi, Huyan Yan, Liu Yao, and Wang Mi, converged on the Jin capital Luoyang, which had been left defenseless by Sima Yue.
+Without major resistance, the capital fell (Disaster of Yongjia), and Emperor Huai of Jin was captured and later executed in 313.
+Later that year, Shi captured the powerful Jin general Gou Xi and assassinated fellow Han general Wang, merging their forces with his own.
 As Shi's army grew, he increasingly trusted his young distant nephew Shi Hu as a general, and under the violent but talented Shi Hu, Shi Le's army became known for its cruel treatment of civilians but was also whipped into shape, rarely losing battles.

 In spring 312, though, Shi Le, preparing to have his army cross the Yangtze River to attack Jianye, then under the control of the Jin general Sima Rui the Prince of Langye, encountered difficulties as his army was trapped in the rain.
 Fearful that Jin forces were going to attack, Shi's key advisor Diao Ying (刁膺) suggested promising to submit to Sima Rui.
 Another advisor Zhang Bin disagreed, noting that Shi had dealt Jin too much damage previously to be able to submit to them.
 Instead, he advised Shi to retreat north—noting that Jin forces were so fearful of him that they would not likely attack—and that he should capture a defensible city to serve as headquarters so that he could start to hold and increase his territory.
-Under Zhang's advice, Shi, later that year, captured Xiangguo (襄國, in modern Xintai, Hebei) and made it his headquarters.
+Under Zhang's advice, Shi, later that year, captured Xiangguo and made it his headquarters.
 He became increasingly reliant on Zhang for advice, and he respected Zhang so much that he no longer referred to him by name.